Just as I hit publish on my last post, reality walked into my office and reminded me why I do this work.

 That’s when it really hit him.

-Watching this unfold was devastating.
+Watching it all unfold was a lot.

 So now I wait.
 Making sure the paperwork is right.
 Making sure he gets where he needs to go.